-Year 6 (2018) monthly water temperatures for the January to December period at a range of depths in the outflow end of Anderson Lake, and the inflow and outflow ends of Seton Lake, are displayed in Figure 3.4 (top to bottom panels, respectively).
-Patterns in the temperature profile data were very similar to those described for Years 4 and 5 (2016 and 2017).
+Year 7 (2019) hourly water temperatures for the January to December period at a range of depths at the inflow and outflow ends of Seton Lake are displayed in Figure 3.4 (top and bottom panels, respectively).
+Patterns in the temperature profile data were very similar to those described for Years 4 to 6 (2016 to 2018).
 Since temperature monitoring for the BRGMON-8 program was initiated at the end of July 2015 (i.e., mid-way through Year 3), it was not possible to make comparisons with the first three monitoring years.

 Consistent with the normal lacustrine process of thermal stratification, significant temperature differences developed among the various depths across the seasons at each array location in both lakes.
-At the start of the year (in mid winter) temperatures within each lake were consistent at all depths, reflecting isothermic conditions of between 3° and 5°C.
+At the start of the year (in mid winter) temperatures at both ends of the lake were consistent at all depths, reflecting isothermic conditions of between 2° and 5°C.

-Beginning in April (Anderson Lake station) or early May (Seton Lake stations), the temperature profiles begin to stratify.
+Typically beginning in late April or early May, the temperature profiles begin to stratify.
 As expected, in both lakes the surface (or epilimnion) layer, had the highest degree of warming since it interfaces most directly with air temperatures and solar heating, relative to the deeper layers.
-However, maximum temperatures among the lakes, and across the length of Seton Lake, varied.
-Peak summer surface temperature was 22.8°C at the outflow end of Anderson Lake (on 16 August 2018), 16.8°C at the inflow end of Seton Lake (on 19 August), and 22.3°C at the outflow end of Seton Lake (on 11 August).
-The gr eatest difference in surface temperatures among stations was up to 7.3°C between the inflow and outflow ends of Seton Lake in 2018.
-At each monitoring location in both lakes, turn over in the fall (collapse of stratification) progressed across the month of November, as mixing among layers occurred and the lakes returned to a fully isothermic condition by early December.
+However, maximum temperatures across the length of Seton Lake varied.
+Peak summer surface temperature was 16.7°C at the inflow end of Seton Lake (on 17 August), and 21.3°C at the outflow end of Seton Lake (on 8 August).
+The greatest daily difference in surface temperatures between stations was up to 6.3°C between the inflow and outflow ends of Seton Lake in 2019.
+At each monitoring location, turn over in the fall (collapse of stratification) progressed across the month of November, as mixing among layers occurred and the lakes returned to a fully isothermic condition by early December.

-In both Seton and Anderson lakes the mid (or metalimnion) layer had the greatest temperature differential by increment of depth of any layer, particularly from June to October when stratification was most established.
+The mid (or metalimnion) layer had the greatest temperature differential by increment of depth of any layer, particularly during the summer months when stratification was most established.
 However, the amount of warming and overall depth of this layer varied among array locations and between the lakes.
-The maximum differentials for the metalimnion were: $10.7^{\circ}$ C (from $17.7^{\circ}$ to $7.0^{\circ}$ C between 10 m and 30 m depth) at the outflow end of Anderson Lake; $9.9^{\circ}$ C (from $15.6^{\circ}$ to $5.6^{\circ}$ C between 10 m and 20 m depth) at the inflow end of Seton Lake; and $10.1^{\circ}$ C (from $16.0^{\circ}$ to $5.9^{\circ}$ C between 10 m and 30 m depth) at the outflow end of Seton Lake.
+The maximum differentials for the metalimnion were: $7.8^{\circ}$ C (from $13.2^{\circ}$ to $5.4^{\circ}$ C between 20 m and 30 m depth) at the inflow end of Seton Lake; and $8.7^{\circ}$ C (from $14.4^{\circ}$ to $5.7^{\circ}$ C between 20 m and 30 m depth) at the outflow end of Seton Lake.
 Temperatures in the deepest (hypolimnion) layer were the most stable, changing by $\leq 5^{\circ}$ C across the entire year.

-Figure 3.4 Water temperature profiles recorded in Anderson Lake (outflow end; top), and at the inflow (middle) and outflow (bottom) ends of Seton Lake from January to December 2018.
+Figure 3.4 Water temperature profiles recorded at the inflow (upper plot) and outflow (lower plot) ends of Seton Lake from January to December 2019.
+Note: Blank sections reflect periods when temperature data were unavailable.
 The horizontal lines indicate the measurement depths.
 Temperatures between those depths were linearly interpolated.